nccasia/autobot/README.md

 - If you wish to add new information data to the project, follow these steps:

+1. Run your service.
-1. Ensure that the new data files, in .docx format, are placed within the /data directory of the project.
+2. Ensure that the new data files, in .docx format, are placed within the /data directory of the project.

-2. Restart the service to apply the changes.
-The system will automatically process the new data files and update the internal database.
+3. The service will automatically restart.
+The system will process the new data files and update the internal database.